xristronics/Cybersecuritybooks/README.md

-Cybersecurity Law Second Edition by Jeff Kosseff
+BOOK 1 -----  Cybersecurity Law Second Edition by Jeff Kosseff
 ### **Cybersecurity Law and Its Implications for Everyone**
 *Understanding the Legal Boundaries of a Digital World*